 - Jellyfish have no brains, hearts or blood but still have nervous systems.
 If you see them ashore, most are dying or dead and picking them up could sting and prolong suffering.
 Keep dogs away from (even dead) jellyfish, to avoid stings.

-- An animal called a ‘sea potato‘.
-This is an urchin that burrows in the sand.
-It has beige spines and fur, with tube ‘feet!’
+- Sea potatoes are urchins that burrow in the sand.
+They have beige spines and fur, with tube ‘feet!’

 - Grey seals eat the weight of 2 bowling balls of fish each day!

-- Limpets that cling to rocks.
-These are aquatic snails with a cone-like shape and a strong muscular foot, just like their land counterparts.
+- Limpets are aquatic snails that cling to rocks with cone-like shapes and strong muscular feet, just like land snails.
 Like chameleons, they can change the colour of their shells to match the rocks, to avoid predators.